 Dairying began in the verdant Bega Valley in the 1850s and the original Bega Cheese factory opened in 1900.
 Learn about the history of the valley and the cheesemaking process – and taste the delicious results at the Bega Cheese Heritage Centre, a reconstruction of one of the first buildings of the Bega Co-operative Creamery Company.

-For a contemporary art fix, drop into Bega Valley Regional Gallery.
+For a contemporary art fix, drop into SECCA (South East Centre for Contemporary Art).
 It’s a first-class exhibition space and curates thought-provoking collections.
 The biennial Shirley Hannan National Portrait Prize attracts famous artists from across the country and honours the memory of the gallery’s eponymous patron.
 Check out the events calendar for exhibitions and touring shows at the gallery.

 Uncover the tranquil nature reserve of Brogo Wilderness in the valley of Brogo river, with deep narrow gorges, glassy waterways and abundant wildlife.
 It’s backed by the majestic Kybean Range to the west, densely carpeted in banksias and grevilleas, and fringed by mountain gum forests.